Moonsong-Labs/double-zero-test-contracts/README.md

 ```

 Once the contracts are deployed you can use the double zero explorer to check their status and interact with them.

+## Double zero permissions

+Inside the `/permission-templates` folder there are several double zero permission files templates.
+These are example permission restrictions for each contract to work as they re meant to work.
+These
+can be modified to achieve different levels of privacy over each contract.